iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 Left: Reliability diagram showing over and under-confident models.
 Right: Practical reliability diagram where empirical frequencies are estimated using bins.
 </div>

 A well calibrated model's reliability diagram will align with $y=x$ (Eq. \ref{eq:calib-natlang} is satisfied).
-Devation below indicates "overconfidence" (real frequency < predicted probability); deviation above indicates "underconfidence" (real frequency > predicted probability).
+Deviation below indicates "overconfidence" (real frequency < predicted probability); deviation above indicates "underconfidence" (real frequency > predicted probability).
 Note that the notion of over/under-confidence is much more specific here than in colloquial usage; we will return to this point later.
 Also, a model can be overconfident for a certain range of probabilities and underconfident on a different range (i.e. both at the same time), however, for simplicity's sake we'll limit discussion in this blog to models that are either over- or under-confident.
 The results naturally extend to more general cases.
 ### Confidence Calibration
 The above general presentation of calibration doesn't immediately resonate with the idea of mitigating risk in safety-critical scenarios that is present in our quoted excerpt from *On Calibration of Modern Neural Networks* <d-cite key="Guo2017Calibration"></d-cite>, as well as generally throughout the literature.
 In fact, in *On Calibration of Modern Neural Networks*, Guo et al. choose a binary $\text{event}$ "model prediction is correct" from the scenario of multi-class classification, which then inherently ties calibration to prediction errors and their associated risks/costs.
 This specific case of calibration is known as *confidence calibration* and is the primary form that is found in the deep learning literature <d-cite key="Guo2017Calibration,Minderer2021Revisiting,Zhang2020MixnMatchCalibration,param_temp_scaling_eccv2022,Xiong2023ProCal"></d-cite>.
 In this case, Eq. \ref{eq:calib-natlang} becomes: